Quebec City Shooting: Fox News Deletes False Tweet After Prime Minister Pressure

 “If we allow individuals and organizations to succeed by scaring people, we do not actually end up any safer. […] Fear does not make us safer.
 It makes us weaker.
 Ramping up fear and closing our borders is not a solution.”

-Fox News eventually apologised for the error and deleted the tweet.
+Fox News eventually apologized for the error and deleted the tweet.

 Thank you @FoxNews for deleting the tweet.
 We appreciate it.